Your guide to WorldPride in Amsterdam 2026

 Even more fun things to do in Amsterdam

 As well as the special Pride events, there’s plenty more to experience in Amsterdam.
 Why not take a canal cruise and discover Amsterdam from the water?
 During Pride, the city comes alive with colour, celebration and a unique atmosphere that you can experience from the canals.
-The Lovers Canal Cruises boats follow a different route to the Canal Parade on 1 August, so they aren’t part of the parade itself.
+On 1 August, you can still enjoy a 1-hour Lovers Canal Cruise departing from Central Station or Leidseplein.
+As the Canal Parade takes place that day, the boats follow a special alternative route and are not part of the parade itself.
+Please note that departures from the Anne Frank House and the Rijksmuseum are not available on this day.

 Tips for a well-prepared Pride